Fort Apocalypse: Reception

 The game was a relative success, ultimately selling about 75,000 copies on the Atari, and more than that on the Commodore.

 Softline praised Fort Apocalypse's "game complexity and difficulty of play—just enough to keep you coming back and progressing a little further each time".
 Antic was also pleased with the effort: "The game is fun to play and has lots of action and good sound effects" but criticized the sound of the helicopter itself, comparing it to the sound of "someone walking in wet shoes".
 Also noting the game's difficulty, The Commodore 64 Home Companion called the graphics and sound "impressive".
 Electronic Fun disliked it, giving the game only 1.5 joysticks out of 5.
 It is also one of the most direct at calling it a mix of other designs; the review starts off with this complaint:

-It goes on to complain that anyone playing it would have to be "deeply masochistic", especially after you "blow up after running into something you can't even see".
+It goes on to complain that anyone playing it would have to be "deeply masochistic", especially after the players "blow up after running into something you can't even see".

 Legacy

 In 2007 the game was relicensed to a CC BY-NC-ND 2.5 Creative Commons license and released on IgorLabs, a site founded by Steve Hales and other game developers.

-On April 23, 2015, Steve Hales released the assembler source code to Fort Apocalypse on GitHub, also under CC BY-NC-ND 2.5, for historical reasons.
+In April 2015, Steve Hales released the assembler source code to Fort Apocalypse on GitHub, also under CC BY-NC-ND 2.5, for historical reasons.
 A Twitter account for the release claimed "if enough people followed a version for iOS and Android would be made".